Free ebook 22 pages — Build an AI Agent, Code-Free. Decisions, architecture, access controls

 4. Zapier (Interfaces + AI steps)

 Zapier's Interfaces product provides basic form building, and Zapier's AI steps allow connecting form submissions to AI processing.
-The form and the AI step are in the same Zapier platform, but the AI capability is limited compared to a purpose-built AI agent platform.
-Suitable for simple form-to-AI workflows; less suited for complex conditional logic, structured AI output schemas, or compliance-grade audit logging.
+Suitable for simple form-to-AI workflows; less suited for complex conditional logic or compliance-grade audit logging.

 Start free.
 Build a form with display rules, connect it to a workflow, and see it running in minutes.